Reentry Permit Processing Time: How to Overcome Timing Issues

 How Long Does It Take for a Reentry Permit?

-The average processing time for a reentry permit is 2 to 5 months for regular processing and 1 to 4 months for expedited processing, if approved.
+The average I-131 process time for a reentry permit is 2 to 5 months for regular processing and 1 to 4 months for expedited processing, if approved.
 This includes 4 to 6 weeks to receive a biometrics appointment notice, followed by a biometrics appointment about 2 weeks later, and issuance of the reentry permit 1 to 3 months after biometrics.
 Expedited processing can reduce the biometrics appointment wait to 1 to 2 weeks.

 What Is the Average Time for I-131 Approval?

-The average time for USCIS to approve Form I-131 for a reentry permit is approximately 2 to 5 months.
+The average I-131 process time for USCIS to approve Form I-131 for a reentry permit is approximately 2 to 5 months.
 After filing, USCIS typically issues a biometrics appointment notice within 4 to 6 weeks, and the reentry permit is usually approved and mailed within 1 to 3 months after the biometrics appointment.
 Expedited processing may shorten the overall timeline to 1 to 4 months, though delays can occur due to high application volumes or additional scrutiny.

 How Do I Track My Reentry Permit Application?